Christine (1983 film): Critical response

+King's reaction

+While he was promoting the film Dreamcatcher in 2003, Stephen King mentioned Christine as one of two film adaptations of his work that had "bored" him (the other being The Shining).

 Home media

-The film was released on VHS by Columbia Pictures, a DVD came out on August 4, 1998, and later as a special edition DVD in 2004.
+The film was released on VHS by Columbia Pictures, and on DVD on August 4, 1998, and re-released on DVD in 2004.
 On March 12, 2013, Twilight Time video released the film on Blu-ray for the first time in a limited edition run numbered at 3,000 copies.
 On September 29, 2015, Sony Pictures Home Entertainment re-released the film on Blu-ray.
 The film was released on 4K UHD Blu-ray on September 11, 2018.

 Soundtrack

 Two soundtracks were released, one consisting purely of the music written and composed by John Carpenter and Alan Howarth, the other consisting of the contemporary pop songs used in the film.

 Score

 Songs appearing in film

 The soundtrack album containing songs used in the film was entitled Christine: Original Motion Picture Soundtrack and was released on LP and cassette on Motown Records.
 It contained 10 (of the 15) songs listed in the film's credits, plus one track from John Carpenter and Alan Howarth's own score.
 The track listing was as follows: